nafiudanlawal/sqills/README.md

 The library's architecture is designed for reusability and modularity.
 This is furture enhanced with centralized exports through index.ts files.
 The porject structure puts related components in the same folder.

+The Components are flexible to developer changes.
+With the DestinationFilter, in order to ensure selected option consistency, the destinations selections are cleared when the mirror toggle changes.

 ## Features
 - ThemeProvider